pranaleejadhav/AMAD_Assignment2/README.md

 # AMAD_Assignment2
 To create a survey tool

-Below is the descripti
-on of all the API's with example.
+Below is the description of all the API's with example.

 API DESCRIPTION FOR APP
 Description: API logs the admin to the system